Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Experiments

 \section{Experiments}

-We evaluate our algorithm on four different continuous-control locomotion tasks derived from the original Mujoco environments \cite{todorov2012mujoco}: Ant, Walker2d, Half-Cheetah, and Humanoid.
+We evaluate our algorithm on four different continuous-control locomotion tasks derived from the original Mujoco environments \citep{todorov2012mujoco}: Ant, Walker2d, Half-Cheetah, and Humanoid.
 The standard objective in each task is to maximize forward progress and robot stability while minimizing energy consumption.
-We use the Brax simulator to leverage GPU-acceleration and massive parallelization of the environments.
+We use the Brax simulator to leverage GPU acceleration and massive parallelization of the environments.
 The observation space sizes for these environments are 87, 17, 18, and 227, respectively, and the action space sizes are 8, 6, 6, and 17, respectively.
-The standard Brax environments are augmented with wrappers that determine the measures of an agent in any given rollout as implemented in QDax \cite{qdax}, where the number of measures of an agent is equivalent to the number of legs.
-The measure function is the number of times a leg contacts with the ground divided by the length of the trajectory.
-Our VPPO implementation used in PPGA is based on CleanRL's implementation of PPO~\cite{huang2022cleanrl}.
+The standard Brax environments are augmented with wrappers that determine the measures of an agent in any given rollout as implemented in QDax \citep{qdax}, where the number of measures of an agent is equivalent to the number of legs.
+The measure function is the number of times a leg contacts the ground divided by the length of the trajectory.
+We implement PPGA in pyribs~\citep{pyribs}, with our VPPO implementation based on CleanRL's implementation of PPO~\citep{huang2022cleanrl}.
 Most experiments were run on a SLURM cluster where each job had access to an NVIDIA RTX 2080Ti GPUs, 4 cores from a Intel(R) Xeon(R) Gold 6154 3.00GHz CPU, and 108GB of RAM.
 Some additional experiments and ablations were run on local workstations with access to an NVIDIA RTX 3090, AMD Ryzen 7900x 12 core CPU, and 64GB of RAM.